-The grouping conducts empirical research, together with more theoretically-oriented work, on the nature of crime and deviance, social control and the principal institutions of the criminal justice system in contemporary society.
-This research area also run the Surrey Crime Research Lab.
+The Department of Sociology hosts a thriving community of scholars working in the field of criminology.
+Members of the Department of Sociology conduct empirical research, together with more theoretically-oriented work, on the nature of crime and deviance, social control and the principal institutions of the criminal justice system in contemporary society.

 - Asset recovery, organised and syndicated crime

 - Community, neighbourhood and intelligence led policing